KarolloS/Spider-motion-analysis/README.md

 * similarity in the motion of R1 and R2, L1 and L2
 * similarity in the motion of R3 and R4, L3 and L4

-Project realised as a part of Intermediate Engineering Project - „Investigation of spider's movement properties based on video analysis” at Warsaw University Technology.
+Project was done as a part of Intermediate Engineering Project - „Investigation of spider's movement properties based on video analysis” at Warsaw University Technology.
 It received the highest possible mark 5/5.